ccm-innovation/react-native-twilio-chat/docs/Channel.md

 |*index*|Number|The index of the message consumed (should be greated than last consumed index)

 #### `setAllMessagesConsumed()`
+Update the last consumed index for this Member and Channel to the max message currently on this device.

 #### `close()`
 Close the channel and remove all listeners (call in `componentWillUnmount`).